raspberrypilearning/3D-scene/en/step_4.md

 **Tip:** Whenever you drag a sprite it will jump to the front layer and in front of any other sprites.

 --- task ---
-Use the **Paint Editor** to create any additional sprite that you need as scenery.
+Use the **Paint Editor** to create any additional sprites that you need as scenery.
 This could be hills or mountain in the distance, or objects much closer such as trees or flowers.

+Think about whether you want to create your scenery as one sprite or whether you want sprites to move through and behind the 3D scenery by creating separate scenery sprites.

 --- collapse ---
 ---

-title: Create a scenery sprite with shapes
+title: Create scenery as one sprite

 ---